OpenCyphal/yukon/CONTRIBUTING.md

       python build_exe.py

+* On GNU/Linux: For ElectronJS Don't forget to run `chmod +x .electron/electron` to give the electron executable run permissions

 * On every OS: Build the DSDL namespace for demos

 This step will create demos that you can run and use to test Yukon if you have no Cyphal capable devices available